 Tips to help you resolve a dispute before mediation

-The Victorian Small Business Commission (VSBC) advises all parties in dispute to try the following before lodging an application for dispute resolution:
+The Victorian Small Business Commission (VSBC) advises all parties in a dispute to try the following before applying for our help to resolve the dispute:

 - Collect all relevant documents and all details of the dispute on record.
 This could be dates, times, product or service details, warranties, invoices, leases, photos, agreements, contracts or a list or diary entry of discussions with the other party.

 - Highlight what is relevant to the dispute issue.

 - Before contacting the other party, think about the outcome you want to achieve, including any compromises you are prepared to consider, for example, if you claim you are owed money, how much would you accept to settle the dispute?